 Valvuloplasty the treatment of choice for patients with mitral stenosis and valve structures suitable for the valvuloplasty procedure.

-Valvuloplasty can be perfomed in patients with severe aortic stenosis that has resulted in severe heart failure or, in some cases, shock.
+Valvuloplasty can be performed in patients with severe aortic stenosis that has resulted in severe heart failure or, in some cases, shock.
 It can allow aortic stenosis patients to recover from severe heart failure so other procedures can be performed.

 Patients born with narrowed pulmonic valves who develop symptoms later in life – typically, shortness of breath on exertion – may be candidates for a percutaneous pulmonic valvuloplasty described below.